elastic/integrations/packages/spring_boot/docs/README.md

-# Spring Boot Integration
+# Spring Boot integration

-The Spring Boot Integration is used to fetch observability data from [Spring Boot Actuators web endpoints](https://docs.spring.io/spring-boot/docs/2.6.3/actuator-api/htmlsingle/) and ingest it into Elasticsearch.
+The Spring Boot integration is used to fetch observability data from [Spring Boot Actuators web endpoints](https://docs.spring.io/spring-boot/docs/2.6.3/actuator-api/htmlsingle/) and ingest it into Elasticsearch.

 ## Compatibility

-This module has been tested against Spring Boot v2.3.12.
+This integration has been tested against Spring Boot v2.3.12.

 ## Requirements